Calculating Universal Credit

 - A higher amount for children getting the highest rate of Disability Living Allowance care component, the enhanced rate of Personal Independence Payment daily living component or who are severely sight impaired.

 If your 3rd or subsequent child, born on or after 6 April 2017, has a disability you will get one of these disabled child elements but not the child element.

 Disabled child or qualifying young person lower rate: £132.89

 Disabled child or qualifying young person higher rate: £414.88

 Limited capability for work elements

 These elements are given to adults whose ability to work is affected by a health condition or disability.
-They are paid instead of the standard allowance.
+There are 2 elements.
 If you get one of these you are not expected to take a job.
-There are two elements: